wanqiaoqiao/Perturbagen_Pipeline/README.md

 # Generate a list of Perturbagen

 Build a target-aware perturbagen library from LINCS/CMap, ChEMBL, IUPHAR/GtoPdb, and vendor libraries.
+The recommended perturbagens will be tested in differentiation tests, assayed using scRNA-seq with multiplexing barcoding.
+The data will be used in ipsc_protocol_preditor to estimate which differentiation treatments will push iPSC cells toward a desired target state.

 The main input is `config/targets.yml`.
 To retarget the library from one differentiation context to another, edit that file and rerun the pipeline.